 Where to Stay

-Crete has been a popular tourist destination for decades with Chania being one of the most popular destinations.
+Crete has been a popular tourist destination for decades with Chania being one of the most popular towns.
 Especially in the afternoon, the streets are packed with day trippers.

 Yet, since all the big hotels are on the outskirts, you’ll find halfway reasonably-priced rooms within the historic old town during shoulder season.
 However, during the high season in summer, booking short-term might be a problem; but that’s not a good time to visit Greece, anyway.